 A finite universe has a finite size that can be measured; this would be the case in a closed spherical universe.
 But an infinite universe has no size by definition.

 According to NASA, scientists know that the universe is flat with only about a 0.4 percent margin of error (as of 2013).
-A flat universe is an infinite universe; thus the size of the universe is infinite.
+And that could change our understanding of just how big the universe is.